skinnylatte/pop21/content/posts/2020-06-12-we-got-married.md

 ---
-title: "We Got Married"
+title: We Got Married
 date: 2020-06-12T19:09:25-07:00
 draft: false
-description: n August 2018, we got married in Auckland and moved to San Francisco a few weeks after.
+description: In August 2018, we got married in Auckland and moved to San Francisco a few weeks after.
 To say that was a whirlwind might be under-stating it.
 tags:
   - life
   - covid19
   - coronavirus
   - family
   - love
   - pets
   - quarantinediaries
 url: /2020/06/12/we-got-married
 ---

 If you are a queer person in Asia, like I was, moving away and starting a family might be top of mind as something you should do.
 To be fair, I did not feel extremely oppressed, I did not often face homophobia, and I generally felt like I could do whatever I wanted to do as a queer person in Asia.
 For a long time, that was fine.